bigsk1/voice-chat-ai/README.md

 # Depending on the value of MODEL_PROVIDER, the corresponding service will be used when run.
 # You can mix and match; use local Ollama with OpenAI speech or use OpenAI model with local XTTS, etc.

-# Model Provider: openai or ollama
+# Model Provider: openai or ollama or xai
 MODEL_PROVIDER=ollama

 # Character to use - Options: alien_scientist, anarchist, bigfoot, chatgpt, clumsyhero, conandoyle, conspiracy, cyberpunk,